cjkvi/cjkvi-ids/README.md

 IDS data
 ========

-This is a collection of various IDS data.
+This is a collection of various IDS (Ideographic Description Sequence) data.

 ## Description

+IDS (Ideographic Description Sequence) is quite important information for ideographs.
+Among thousands of ideographs encoded, such data can be an useful clue to identify them.

+However, as there may be ambiguity for encoding IDS, some tools to normalize and identify the ideographs would be important.
+[IDS tool](http://github.com/kawabata/ids) is one of such example.

+## Encoding Policies

+There are some encoding policies for IDS.

 * Compatibility ideographs whose IDS is not equal to corresponding unified ideographs may be used as DC.

-## Encoding Policies

 * Following non-ideographs may be used as DCs (for now).
   "αℓ△⺀⺄⺆⺈⺊⺌⺍⺶⺸⺻⺼〇〢キサ㇀㇉㇢"